Glossary

 : Link(s)Negative or positive spillovers will occur at the optimal level (where marginal social benefit exactly offsets marginal social cost) regardless of the initial assignment of property rights if the cost of negotiating a settlement of spillover effects (i.e., transaction cost) is zero.

-commons goods
+commons good

 : Link(s);